brianhill/from-galileo-to-newton/my_glossary.md

 ## My Glossary of Terms Used by Newton

 *It would be valuable for each person to maintain their own glossary in whatever way supports their own understanding.
-Hence, this is merely "my glossary," intended to be a model rather than a glossary for all of us.
+Hence, this is merely &ldquo;my glossary,&rdquo; intended to be a model rather than a glossary for all of us.*

 *Page numbers refer to Densmore, 3rd edition.*